LOLdevelopr/gatsby-1/packages/gatsby-cli/README.md

 ### `clean`

-At the root of a Gatsby app run `gatsby clean` to wipe out the cache (`.cache` folder) and `public` directories.
+At the root of a Gatsby app run `$ gatsby clean` to wipe out the cache (`.cache` folder) and `public` directories.
 This is useful **as a last resort** when your local project seems to have issues or content does not seem to be refreshing.
 Issues this may fix commonly include:

 - Stale data, e.g. this file/resource/etc. isn't appearing
 - GraphQL error, e.g. this GraphQL resource _should_ be present but is not